YWebCA/ywca-chapter03/generators/app/templates/_README.md

 The instructions for this exercise can be found in [this section of the text](http://eloquentjavascript.net/03_functions.html#h_XTmO7z7MPq).

+Work your solution in `./minimum.js`.

+Once you have completed the specifications in the book,

+1. Prepare your solution so the test runner can see it.
+Modify `min`'s declaration to make it a member of the `Exer` object.
+It should look something like

+        Exer.min = function ( arg1, arg2 ) { ...

+2. Create a function called `min3` (that is also a member of `Exer`) that accepts three parameters and returns the minimum of all three.

+3. Modify your solution such that `min` can find the minimum of either two or three arguments.

 <br / >

 * * *